GZA: Early life

-GZA was born Gary Grice in Brooklyn, New York City, on August 22, 1966.
+GZA was born Gary Grice in Brooklyn, New York, on August 22, 1966.
 He developed an interest in hip-hop by attending block parties as a child in the early 1970s, becoming involved in breakdance, graffiti, and DJing.
 Early on he developed an interest in writing, studying Mother Goose and nursery rhyme.
 In 1974–1976, before moving from Brooklyn to Staten Island, he listened to The Last Poets; however, he was attracted by profanity rather than content, and didn't understand the underlying messages until many years later.
-The Last Poets, as well as songs by The Isley Brothers, the Commodores, and the O'Jays had a big part in his early life, especially regarding the tone and cadence of speech.
-Later on, he began to listen to hip hop and R&B, for example by Secret Weapon and Grandmaster Flash and the Furious Five.
+The Last Poets, as well as songs by The Isley Brothers, the Commodores, and the O'Jays were a big part of his life growing up, especially regarding the tone and cadence of speech.
+Later, he began to listen to hip-hop and R&B, example being Secret Weapon and Grandmaster Flash and the Furious Five.
 In 1982, Grice dropped out of high school in the tenth grade.

-He formed a three-man group with his cousins, Robert Diggs and Russell Jones, who would later be known as RZA and Ol' Dirty Bastard.
+He formed a three-man group with his cousins, Robert Diggs and Russell Jones, who later was known as RZA and Ol' Dirty Bastard.
 At the time he didn't like the sound of his voice.
-The group, FOI: Force of the Imperial Master, and later All in Together, saw the three rapping and DJing, switching names and performing local shows; since they lived in different boroughs, GZA and Ol' Dirty would travel from Brooklyn out to Staten Island to meet up with their cousin RZA, after which the three would travel across New York City and challenge other MCs to battles.
-He left school in the 10th grade, but nurtured his affection for science as he developed his skills as a lyricist.
+In the group, FOI: Force of the Imperial Master, and later All in Together, the trio rapped and DJed, switching names and performing local shows.
+They lived in different boroughs; GZA and Ol' Dirty traveled from Brooklyn to Staten Island to meet with their cousin RZA.
+Then they went to places in New York City challenging other MCs to battles.
+GZA left school in the 10th grade, but enjoyed studying science as he developed his skills as a lyricist.

-After some years of this, GZA was signed to Cold Chillin' Records as a solo artist under the name The Genius.
+After several years, GZA was signed to Cold Chillin' Records as a solo artist under the name The Genius.
 He released his debut album, Words from the Genius (1991), produced mostly by Easy Mo Bee, but it failed to sell due to lack of promotion.
-This, combined with his rocky experience on tour, caused GZA to feel fed up and so he asked if he could be released from the label.
-The album's beat selection is similar to the classic boom-bap sound of the early 1990s, while the lyricism subject is the everyday situations of an individual living in the parts of New York.
+That combined with his rocky experience on tour, caused GZA to be fed up and he asked to be released from the label.
+The album's beats are similar to the classic boom-bap sound of the early 1990s, while the lyricism subject is the everyday situations of an individual living in the parts of New York.
 At the time he worked as a bicycle messenger.

 Wu-Tang Clan

 In 1992, GZA joined the Wu-Tang Clan, a group of nine, formed by his cousin RZA.
 GZA had some high-profile appearances on the group's debut album, Enter the Wu-Tang (36 Chambers) (1993), including a solo track, "Clan in da Front".
-This, combined with appearances on other Clan members' albums such as Return to the 36 Chambers: The Dirty Version (1995) and Only Built 4 Cuban Linx...
-(1995) brought him much recognition.
+Combined with appearances on other Clan members' albums including Return to the 36 Chambers: The Dirty Version (1995) and Only Built 4 Cuban Linx...
+(1995) that brought him much recognition.
 According to Method Man, "we form like Voltron and GZA happens to be the head".